 This Licensing Policy has been drawn together based on the last edition with some updates where appropriate and reflects the local balance between the commercial interests of the licensed trade and the communities they serve and impact upon.
-The Act requires the Council to revise and re-publish the policy every five years.
-This Policy will come into force on 07January 2016.
+The Act requires the Council to revise and republish the policy every five years.
+It is intended that this Policy will be adopted by the Council on 14 July 2021..